man-shar/js-examples/README.md

 Some examples of javascript I've written in the past for some of my stories.
 Descriptiove Readmes about each file and specific functions are inside each folder.

+## react-charting-tool

+This is a charting tool I made in React back in 2018 for my Bachelor's Thesis.
+It's based on Bret Victor's dynamic visualization demo and tried to explore how charts could be made using via drawing.

+It uses React for the front end and svg rendering and [Redux](https://github.com/reduxjs/react-redux) for state management.

 ## herd-immunity

 Code I wrote for the herd immunity model and animations here: https://tmsnrt.rs/3hiJKGS